c85/Back-End-Development-Songs/README.md

 Let's move to the next endpoint.

-::page{title="Exercise 4: Implement the POST /song endpoint"}
+## Exercise 4: Implement the POST /song endpoint

 You will use the `db.songs.insert_one` method available in `PyMongo` to insert a single song into the database.
 You will first extract the song from the request body.

 ## Your Task
 As before, you will write the code for the endpoint in the `Back-End-Development-Songs/backend/routes.py` file.

-::openFile{path="Back-End-Development-Songs/backend/routes.py"}

-**Note:** To open in File Explorer, go to this location:
+**Note:** To open in File Explorer, go to this location: `Back-End-Development-Songs/backend/routes.py`
-`Back-End-Development-Songs/backend/routes.py`

 1. Create a Flask route that responds to the POST method for the endpoint `/song/&lt;id&gt;`.
 Use the `methods=["POST"]` in your app decorator.
 2. Create a function called `create_song()` to hold the implementation.